iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 Done.
 ```

-Alternatively it can be consumed via queue-base pattern:
+Alternatively, events can be consumed via queue-base pattern as shown in the following example:

 ```python
 # Copyright 2020 IOTA Stiftung